 Gain familiarization with the general concepts of a corporation

-Discussion

-Unlike a sole proprietorship or a partnership which can be created by the owner or partners at will, a corporation is a business entity created under the laws of the State in which it is incorporated, and is separate from its managers and shareholders (owners).
+Unlike a sole proprietorship or a partnership, which can be created by the owner or partners at will, a corporation is a business entity created under the laws of the state in which it is incorporated, and it is separate from its managers and shareholders (owners).
 A corporation may be private or public, depending on how the shares of stock are owned.
 The stocks (or shares) of a private corporation are held by one or a few investors.
 The shares of a private company are not publicly sold or traded.
-Examples of private corporations are PetSmart, Wawa (a convenience store with gas stations), Wegman’s Food Market.
+Examples of private corporations are PetSmart, Wawa (a convenience store with gas stations), and Wegman’s Food Market.
 Publicly held corporations have their shares traded on national stock exchanges, such as the New York Stock Exchange or Nasdaq.
-Examples of publicly held corporations are Microsoft, Amazon, Google, Coca Cola, etc.
+Examples of publicly held corporations are Microsoft, Amazon, Google, and Coca Cola.

-Many of the characteristics of the corporation can be categorized as advantages or disadvantages, as follows:
+Many of the characteristics of a corporation can be categorized as advantages or disadvantages, as follows:

 Advantages: